PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 Two - Rosa Luxemburg never moved an inch from believing in humanitarianism.

-According to Oxford's Dictionary, a humanitarian is a person who seeks to promote human welfare.
+According to dictionary, a humanitarian is a person who seeks to promote human welfare.
 In other words, people before rules.

 Communism According to Rosa Luxemburg